Arizona Water Shortage

 Snowpack (updated daily)

 Upper Colorado River Basin Snowpack (daily updates).
-I just became aware of this site, and it gives more context and forewarning.
+I just became aware of this site [April 2026], and it gives more context and forewarning.

 Also looking at 2026 snowpack being the worst in the past 10 years and well below the 10-year average.
 That average was the megadrought average.